The Kosher Hub – Find the Best Kosher Foods Online

 🪑 Sitting Low

 From the night of Tisha B'Av until midday (chatzot) the following day, it is customary to sit on the floor or on low chairs — a traditional mourning practice.
-Many people keep a low folding chair specifically for this purpose.
+Many people keep a low folding chair or cushion specifically for this purpose.

-🎬 Films & Study
+🎬 Study & Films

 🙏 Prayers & Blessings of Tisha B'Av